 Let’s talk about your own music that you recently released called “4 Letter Words.”
 What was the inspiration for this track?
 Do you hope to put out more new music soon and a full album of brand new songs?

 As an artist myself, I have kind of let go of the idea of having a career but I still have these songs that just mean a lot to me.
 4 Letter Words is one of those songs.
 I had just moved to Nashville and was living in a basement and I had no idea what I was doing.
 So somehow this song just fell out of me and it’s always been one of my favorites.
 I might make an album, but for now, I’m mostly working on the other artists on the label.

-Do you find that it’s easier to understand what an artist needs and expects from a label since you happen to be one as well?
+Do you find that it’s easier to understand what an artist needs and expects from an artist community since you happen to be one as well?
 Is there a lot more understanding because of that connection?

 Yes there is, I always wanted to be the person I wish I met when I was 21.
 I think that’s what I get to be now.
 I understand what it’s like to be an artist, and understand artistic freedom, but I also understand the business.

 We are living through a very trying and politically charged time right now so I am curious how you think being a musician gives you the most joy in life today?
 How do you think that music is going to reflect these challenging times?

 Music gives hope, music tells a story, and music touches hearts.
 Being able to express yourself through music is an amazing feeling, but being able to give that to people and share stories and opinions and create a community is so important these days.
 I think music is one of the few things we can all agree on.

 Who are some of your favorite artists or rather, what musicians have continued to inspire you and your music?
 What musicians would you absolutely still love to work with in the future?

 I’m a massive Paul Simon fan, so that would be the craziest thing to work with him, but I think he is going on his last tour this year.
 Honestly, I’m most excited with working with the people that I don’t know, the developing artists and musicians and being part of their dream.